-The HBase sink exploits the parallelism on the set of Region servers, which are under control of the HBase master.
-The HBase sink treats both Put operation and Delete operation in a similar way, and both actions are performed in the executors.
-The driver Spark generates tasks per region.
-The tasks are sent to the preferred executors collocated with the region server, and are performed in parallel in the executors to achieve better data locality and concurrency.
-By the end of an exportation, a timed window a log data are stored into HBase tables.
+The driver Spark generates tasks per data set.
+The tasks are sent to the preferred executors collocated with a Mongo server, and are performed in parallel in the executors to achieve better data locality and concurrency.
+By the end of an exportation, a timed window a log data are stored into MongoDB collections.

-B. Index construction and query
+C. Index construction and query

 The strategy of the Spark Solr Consumer component deals with the ingestion of the log data into Apache Solr for search and query.
 The pipeline is built with Apache Spark and Apache Spark Solr connector.
-Spark framework is used for distributed in memory compute, transform and ingest to build the pipeline.
+Spark framework is used for distributed in memory compute, transform and ingest to build the end-to-end pipeline.

-The Apache HBase role is the log storage and the Apache Solr role is the log indexing.
+The Apache MongoDB role is the log storage and the Apache Solr role is the log indexing.
 Both are configured in cloud mode Multiple Solr servers are easily scaled up by increasing server nodes.
 The Apache Solr collection, which plays the role of a SQL table, is configured with shards.
 The definition of shard is based on the number of partitions and the replicas rate for fault tolerance ability.
 The Spark executors run a task, which transforms and enriches each log message (format detection).
 Then, the Solr client takes the control and send a REST request to Solr Cloud Engine.
 Finally, depending on the Solr leader, a shard is updated.

 We use also Solr Cloud as a data source Spark when we create our ML model.
 We send requests from Spark ML classes and read results from Solr (with the use of Solr Resilient Distributed Dataset (SolrRDD class).
 The pre statement of the requests is different from the analysis of the log document.
 Their configuration follows another analysis process.
 With Spark SQL, we expose the results as SQL tables in the Spark session.
 These data frames are the base of our ML model construction.
 The metrics called Term Factor (TF) and Inverse Document Frequency (IDF) are key features for the ML model.
 We have also used boost factor for customizing the weight of part of the log message.
+The data in the database is updated with the addition of attributes to the documents that have just been read.
+Finally, the use of this data for the AI model is recorded in order to distinguish it from new information to come.